hiphops-io/hiphops-io.github.io/docs/using.md

 #### `id`

-A unique name/id for the pipeline used to identify it in comments/logs/checksuites etc. It's also useful to explain the purpose of the release pipeline to other developers reading your config.
+A unique name/id for the pipeline used to identify it in the UI and comments/logs/checksuites etc. It's also useful to explain the purpose of the release pipeline to other developers reading your config.

 #### `resource`

-Either `change_sensor` or `release_sensor`.

-A `change_sensor` will be triggered on pull request events only.
-It will also create a Hiphops change object.
-Change objects are unique for each pull request, so multiple sensors matching the same pull request will not create duplicates.

-It _is_ possible however to create conflicting behaviour. e.g. A pull request that matches two `change_sensors` one of which approves the PR and one of which rejects it will have a race condition.
-The behaviour in cases like these will be non-deterministic.
+Currently on supports a value of `sensor`.

 #### `when`